cod1ng-studio/ton-exchange/README.md

 1 - if currency is TRC20 token.
 In this case currency value is TRC20 token smart contract address (8bit wc + 256bit addr).

-if from_currency is gram or TON extra currency an appropriate amount must be attached to the message.
+if from_currency is gram an appropriate amount PLUS 1 additional Gram must be attached to the message.
+1 Gram will be returned back.

-if from_currency is TRC20 token you must make approve the corresponding amount of the token in favor of the exchange before sending the message.
+if from_currency is TON extra currency an appropriate amount must be attached to the message.

 After someone else creates an order directly opposite to yours, an exchange is made.